huaminghuangtw/Evergreen-Notes/Permanent-Notes/Always assume positive intents and intentions in others.md

 ---

-When assessing someone's actions, we shouldn't assume that they acted out of a desire to cause harm _if there's a reasonable alternative explanation—different beliefs, lack of intelligence, incompetence, or [ignorance](Have%20the%20courage%20to%20do%20the%20right%20things.md)_.
+When assessing someone’s actions, we shouldn’t assume that they acted out of a desire to cause harm _if there’s a reasonable alternative explanation—different beliefs, lack of intelligence, incompetence, or [ignorance](Have%20the%20courage%20to%20do%20the%20right%20things.md)_.

 ---